jdbruner/simh/.github/README.md

 ###### Build/update PiDP11 on Raspberry Pi

 This has diverged from [Oscar Vermeulen's PiDP11 installation and runtime scripts](http://pidp.net/pidp11/pidp11.tar.gz).
 It does not include the [PDP-11 disk images](http://pidp.net/pidp11/systems.tar.gz).
-An automated procedure to install this is in development.

 To build on a Raspberry Pi, change directory to the root of the GIT repository and do the following:
 ```bash